 Year 8 pupils enjoy addressing questions such as: How do you make a battery out of fruit?
 How can you break a steel bar with just a flame?
 How does the electricity we use for our TVs and iPads get generated?

 Year 9 pupils move onto the areas of magnetism, density, light and optics, wave behaviour and electric circuits as well as an introduction to GCSE physics topics.
 They are provided with a strong foundation in the skills and knowledge essential for their GCSE studies.

 Practical work is an important element of these courses with the aim of developing data analysis skills in particular.

 External assessment takes place at the end of Year 11, and consists of two written exams worth 50% each.
 Practical work is taught as an integral part of the course, and the skills and methods learned in the laboratory will also be assessed in both of the final exams.

 Physics Olympiad: Our lower sixth students are given the opportunity to enter the AS Challenge paper, and those who score particularly highly will go on to enter the British Physics Olympiad Round 1 competition in the upper sixth.
 Year 11 students are also given an opportunity to enter the Intermediate Physics Challenge.

 CERN laboratories, Geneva, Switzerland – this is a biennial trip for Year 11 and Sixth Form students.
 A chance to see one of the world’s most famous research establishments, home to the Large Hadron Collider.

-Occasional trips are run on the basis of demand; in the past these have included the Spaceguard Centre in Knighton and the national synchrotron science facility at the Rutherford Appleton Laboratories in Oxfordshire and GCSE Science Live at Birmingham Symphony Hall.
+Occasional trips are run on the basis of demand; in the past these have included the Spaceguard Centre in Knighton, the national synchrotron science facility at the Rutherford Appleton Laboratories in Oxfordshire and GCSE Science Live at Birmingham Symphony Hall.